Utawarerumono: Anime

 The Utawarerumono anime aired in Japan between April 3 and September 25, 2006, and has 26 episodes.
 With the first DVD release of the anime on August 23, 2006, a short omake episode lasting about seven minutes was also included.
 Two pieces of theme music are used for the anime series: one opening theme and two ending themes.
 The opening theme is "Musōka" by Suara, the first ending theme used for the first twenty-five episodes is "Madoromi no Rinne" by Eri Kawai, and the second ending theme used for the final episode is "Kimi ga Tame" by Suara.
 The North American rights to the Utawarerumono anime were initially held by ADV Films for $109,201 effective August 1, 2006, who completed a full DVD release of the entire series.
-In July 2008, Funimation announced that the license to Utawarerumono (and other titles formerly held by ADV) had transferred to them.
+In July 2008, Funimation, now currently known as Crunchyroll LLC, announced that the license to Utawarerumono (and other titles formerly held by ADV) had transferred to them.

 A three-episode Utawarerumono original video animation series was developed by the creators of the anime.
 These episodes focus on side stories from the game which were not covered in the TV series.
 The first OVA was released on June 5, 2009.
 The OVA's opening theme is "Adamant Faith" by Suara and its ending theme is "Yume no Tsuzuki" by Rena Uehara.
 In the first OVA, the episode focuses mainly on Ulthury's relationship with the child rescued from Niwe's attack, and how she refuses to give up the child to another family, going so far as to attack her friends.
 The second OVA was released on December 23, 2009.
 The third OVA was released on June 23, 2010.